Connect with us

 All was fine and dandy between the countries in regard to the agreement until the 1970s.
 As mentioned by MAS, several tumultuous events shook the global economy and the international monetary system during that decade.

 While these events were happening overseas, the Malaysian Government decided it was best to focus on domestic development, especially with the implementation of the New Economic Policy (NEP) in 1971.
-Hence, having two ‘inferior’ countries as Singapore and Brunei arguably were at the time pegging your currency’s value just doesn’t bode well with our nation’s leaders at the time.
+Hence, having two ‘inferior’ countries as Singapore and Brunei, as they arguably were at the time, pegging your currency’s value just doesn’t bode well with our nation’s leaders at the time.

-Due to these external circumstances and the focus of the Malaysian government then to focus on domestic development imperatives, Malaysia terminated its agreement with Singapore on 8 May 1973.
+Due to these external circumstances, and the focus of the Malaysian government back then was to focus on domestic development imperatives, Malaysia terminated its agreement with Singapore on 8 May 1973.

 Two weeks later, the interchangeability agreement between Brunei and Malaysia was also cancelled.
 And the rest, as they say, is history.